 The first Jesuit pope.

 The first Latin American pope and the first from the Americas.

-The first non-European pope in over 1,000 years.
+The first non-European pope in more than 1,000 years.

 Reportedly received the second most votes in the 2005 papal election.